ShuhaoZQGG/Sprint.AI/README.md

 7. **Task Management**: Create, filter, and manage tasks in the Tasks view
 8. **Sprint Planning**: Plan and track sprints in the Sprints view
 9. **Team Analytics**: View developer profiles and team metrics in the Team Profile view

+**Note**: Currently using mock data - all changes are lost on page refresh.
+Database integration coming soon!

 ## 🎯 Success Metrics